SoftwareHeritage/docker/README.rst

 in the page located at http://localhost:<publicport>/oidc/login/.

 Please note that email verification is required to properly register an account.
-As we are in a testing environment, we use a MailHog instance as a fake SMTP server.
+As we are in a testing environment, we use a Mailpit instance as a fake SMTP server.
-All emails sent by Keycloak can be easily read from the MailHog Web UI located at http://localhost:8025/.
+All emails sent by Keycloak can be easily read from the Mailpit Web UI located at http://localhost:8025/.